 - Conferences: Parents may sign up for one-on-one conferences with their child’s teachers to discuss developmental progress and set individual goals.
 Conferences will be offered in the first semester and again in the second semester.

-- School Events: Open houses, family activities, and special events will also provide parents with the opportunity to engage in further dialogue with their child’s teachers.
+- School Events: Open houses, family activities, and special events also provide parents with the opportunity to engage in further dialogue with their child’s teachers.